Detector Layout

 IsometricView

 Details of the installation in P5.
 68 m to IP on surface ad IP ~ 80m below surface.
 7.5 m offset to the beam line.
-Sensitivity close to MATHUSLA200.

 The current layout fit the available land around CMS that is already CERN property.
-MATHUSLA is located ~70 m to the CMS IP on the surface with the IP around 80 m below the surface.
-The centre has a 7.5 m offset with respect to the beam line.
+MATHUSLA is located 70-110 m horizontally to the CMS beam axis and 82-93 m vertically above it.

 ModularConcept_6layers